Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Hierarchical Search of Tree Structures With Index Reshaping

 First, a seed node $u$ is sampled from all nodes $\nodes$ in the global network via \textsc{\psample}, and added to $\subnet$ (Lines \ref{alg:sample:init-node}--\ref{alg:sample:init-subnet}).
 The method \textsc{\psample} selects a random node from the input set based on their visit frequencies $f$.
 To prevent the search from stagnating in recently explored regions, nodes with lower visit counts are prioritized.
 Then, the algorithm enters a sequence of expansion steps to grow the sub-network $\subnet$.
 In each step, a node $u$ is sampled from the existing subnet nodes $\nodes_s$ and a random neighboring node $v$ is incorporated into $\subnet$ (Lines \ref{alg:sample:expansion-node}--\ref{alg:sample:update-subnet}).
 The visit frequency of $v$ is incremented at the end of each expansion step (Line \ref{alg:sample:update-freq}).
 This iterative addition continues until $\subnet$ reaches the target node count $\subnetsize$, isolating a connected component in the global network for optimization.

 Each sampled $\subnet$ is optimized via the recursive procedure \textsc{\recsearch} and substituted into the global network $\net$, as outlined in \cref{alg:recsearch} (Lines \ref{alg:hiss:line-optimize}--\ref{alg:hiss:line-replace}).
-Although the number of nodes in $\subnet$ is small, the resulting sub-network can still be high-order and complex.
-To optimize this sub-network efficiently, we apply a procedure that clusters the indices, refines the network with clustered indices, and recursively optimizes the nodes in the resulting network while considering index reshaping.
-These steps are detailed in the following sections.
+Although the number of nodes in $\subnet$ is small, it can still be high-order and complex.
+To optimize this sub-network efficiently, we cluster the indices, refine the sub-network with clustered indices, and recursively optimize the nodes in the resulting network while considering index reshaping.